huberlw/DeepDream-Image-Maker/README.md

 # DeepDream-Image-Maker
 Branch for storing visual assets and front-end implementation.
+Based on main branch.